polylogyx/platform-docs/Queries_and_packs/Readme.md

 3. Enter the query details, such as name, query, interval, platform, and version.

-4. VALUE?

-5. Optionally, select a pack from the Packs list to associate the query with a pack.
+4. Optionally, select a pack from the Packs list to associate the query with a pack.

-6. Optionally, assign tags to the query to run on associated nodes.
+5. Optionally, assign tags to the query to run on associated nodes.

-7. Click Add to save the query.
+6. Click Add to save the query.

 Live Queries